-- 1.4.1 This rule will apply to transactions between core and non core activities and to transactions between Scottish Water and associate entities.
-To ensure complete transparency, an associate entity should be determined in accordance with the requirements of Financial Reporting Standard 8 (FRS8). - 1.4.2 For the purpose of this rule, the Retail Non-household activities of Scottish Water are associate entities of Scottish Water Wholesale and Scottish Water Retail Household (definitions given in RAR 4).
-Also Scottish Water Wholesale and Scottish Water Retail Household are to be considered associates of Scottish Water Retail Non-household.
-Hence references to Scottish Water include reference to Scottish Water Wholesale and Scottish Water Retail household and also Scottish Water Retail Non household.
+- 1.4.1 This rule will apply to transactions between core and non-core activities and to transactions between Scottish Water and associate entities.
+To ensure complete transparency, an associate entity should be determined in accordance with the requirements of Financial Reporting Standard 8 (FRS8).

+- 1.4.2 For the purpose of this rule, the following are all to be considered associates of Scottish Water Wholesale (see RAR4 for further definitions):

+- Retail Non-household activities;

+- Scottish Water Retail Household

+- Any other non-core business.